- Travis Williams - CEO

-Ted came to the ODC through his work as an educator in STREAM School.
+Ted came to the ODC Network through his work as an educator in STREAM School for the Hamilton Community Schools.
 He currently teaches in the middle school STREAM classroom where students uncover significant content through the natural world and gold standard Project Based Learning.
-The success of STREAM School has led him to the ODC Ecosystems Education Network where he takes on the role of EcoSystems Education Partner.
+The success of STREAM School has led him to the ODC Education Network where he takes on the role he helps coordinate and facilitate nature-based education.

 In his free time, Ted enjoys outdoor time with his family, fishing for salmon on Lake Michigan, and reading.
 All the while focusing on the mission of engaging more kids and adults in the natural world that surrounds them.
 A vision of a nature rich community where all kids have the ability to develop a personalized relationship with their ecosystem while adding value drives the discussion every day!

 Jodi is in her 29th year of teaching elementary school and a recent addition to the Education Network.
 After graduating from Calvin College in 1990, she taught 15 years for East Grand Rapids Public schools.
 In 2005 she moved with her family out to Hamilton.
 She taught 3rd grade and kindergarten before creating her current position as a nature based STEM teacher.
 Jodi spends her week meeting with young fives through fourth grade scientists, engineers, technicians, and mathematicians.